arucard21/SAML2WebSSOTest-SP/README.md

 - `WARNING`: This status level is used when a test failed, but the failure does not mean non-compliance with the specification.
 This occurs when testing the recommendations of a specification instead of its requirements.
 - `ERROR`: This status level is used when a test failed and its failure indicates non-compliance with the specification.

 The values `UNKNOWN` and `CRITICAL` should not be used in the test cases.
 UNKNOWN is a fallback status, which should never be used, and CRITICAL is used to show that the test itself failed, whenever possible (exceptions can and most likely will still be thrown)

+You can also set the result message that should be returned by the test case.
+You can set this right before you return a TestStatus, so the message can closely match the result and, optionally, provide more detailed information about the test result.